-This Quarterly Report contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended ("Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended ("Exchange Act"), about us and our industry that involve substantial risks and uncertainties.
-All statements other than statements of historical facts in this Quarterly Report, including statements regarding our future results of operations and financial condition, business strategy, and plans and objectives of management for future operations, are forward-looking statements.
-In some cases, forward-looking statements may be identified by words such as "aim," "anticipate," "believe," "continue," "could," "design," "developing," "estimate," "expect," "intend," "may," "plan," "potentially," "predict," "project," "seek," "should," "will," "would," "target," or the negative of these terms or other similar expressions.
-We caution you that the foregoing may not encompass all of the forward-looking statements made in this Quarterly Report.
+This Annual Report contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended ("Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended ("Exchange Act"), about us and our industry that involve substantial risks and uncertainties.
+All statements other than statements of historical facts in this Annual Report, including statements regarding our future results of operations and financial condition, business strategy, and plans and objectives of management for future operations, are forward-looking statements.
+In some cases, forward-looking statements may be identified by words such as "aim," "anticipate," "believe," "continue," "could," "design," "develop," "estimate," "expect," "intend," "maintain," "may," "plan," "potential," "predict," "project," "seek," "should," "will," "would," "target," or similar expressions and their negatives.
+The foregoing may not encompass all of the forward-looking statements made in this Annual Report.

 Forward-looking statements are based on our management's beliefs and assumptions and on information currently available.
-These forward-looking statements are subject to a number of known and unknown risks, uncertainties, and assumptions, including risks described in the section titled "Risk Factors" and elsewhere in this Quarterly Report, regarding, among other things:
+They are subject to a number of known and unknown risks, uncertainties, and assumptions, including risks described in the section titled "Risk Factors" and elsewhere in this Annual Report, regarding, among other things:

-- our financial performance, including our revenue, cost of revenue, operating expenses, profitability, and key performance metrics; - the impact of macroeconomic conditions and uncertainties, such as tariffs, inflation, and geopolitical conflicts, on our business, operations, and the markets and communities in which we and our advertisers, content partners, licensed Roku TV partners, other device licensees, manufacturers, suppliers, retailers, and viewers operate; - our ability to attract and retain viewers and increase Streaming Hours; - our ability to attract and retain advertisers to purchase advertising on our streaming platform; - our ability to attract and retain TV brands and manufacturing partners to license and deploy our technology; - our ability to produce or acquire rights to distribute popular content on our streaming platform on favorable terms, or at all, including the renewals of our existing agreements with content partners; - changes in TV viewing habits and the growth of TV streaming; - the growth of our relevant markets, including the growth in advertising spend on TV streaming platforms, and our ability to successfully grow our business in those markets; - our ability to adapt to changing market conditions and technological developments; - our ability to develop and launch new products and provide ancillary services and support; - our ability to integrate and realize the anticipated benefits of acquired businesses, products, and technologies; - our ability to expand our products and services into adjacent markets, scale our operations in these markets, and do so profitably over time; - our ability to compete effectively with existing competitors and new market entrants; - our ability to successfully manage domestic and international expansion; - our ability to attract and retain qualified employees and key personnel; - our ability to address potential and actual cybersecurity incidents and system failures involving our products, systems, and operations; - our ability to maintain, protect, and enhance our intellectual property; - our ability to obtain financing on favorable terms, or at all; - our ability to repurchase shares of our common stock; - our ability to manage the selling prices of our products to increase Streaming Households; and - our ability to comply with laws and regulations that currently apply or may become applicable to our business both in the United States and internationally, including compliance with privacy and data protection regulations.
+- our financial performance, including our revenue, cost of revenue, operating expenses, profitability, and key performance metrics; - the impact of business and macroeconomic conditions and uncertainties, such as volatility in financial markets, tariffs, inflation, interest rates, recessions, geopolitical conflicts, and changes in economic and government policies, on our business, operations, and the markets and communities in which we and our advertisers, partners, licensees, manufacturers, suppliers, retailers, and viewers operate; - our ability to attract and retain viewers and increase Streaming Hours; - our ability to attract and retain advertisers to purchase advertising on our streaming platform; - our ability to attract and retain TV brands and manufacturing partners to license and deploy our technology; - our ability to produce or acquire rights to distribute popular content on our streaming platform on favorable terms, or at all, including the renewals of our existing agreements with content partners; - changes in TV viewing habits and the growth of TV streaming; - the growth of our relevant markets, including the growth in advertising spend on TV streaming platforms, and our ability to successfully grow our business in those markets; - our ability to adapt to changing market conditions and technological developments; - our ability to develop and launch new products and provide ancillary services and support; - our ability to integrate and realize the anticipated benefits of acquired businesses, products, and technologies; - our ability to expand our products and services into adjacent markets and profitably scale our operations; - our ability to compete effectively with existing competitors and new market entrants; - our ability to successfully manage domestic and international expansion; - our ability to attract and retain qualified employees and key personnel; - our ability to address potential and actual cybersecurity incidents and system failures involving our products, systems, and operations; - our ability to maintain, protect, and enhance our intellectual property; - our ability to obtain financing on favorable terms, or at all; - our ability to repurchase shares of our common stock; - our ability to manage the selling prices of our products to increase Streaming Households, and, in turn, increase Platform revenue and Platform gross profit; and - our ability to comply with laws and regulations that currently apply or may become applicable to our business both in the United States and internationally, such as privacy and data protection regulations, among others.